 For more information on the alternative funding visit the guide here.

-Households on means tested benefits, including Universal Credit, Pension Credit and Tax Credits, will receive a payment of £650 this year.
+Households on means tested benefits, including Universal Credit, Pension Credit and Tax Credits, will have received a payment of £301 during April to May.
+There are two further payments of £301 and £299 to be paid in Autumn 23 and Spring 24.

 Disability Cost of Living Payment

-Individuals on disability benefits will receive a one-off £150 payment in September to help with extra costs, such as for specialist equipment or transport.
+Individuals on disability benefits will receive a one-off £150 payment in June or July to help with extra costs, such as for specialist equipment or transport.

 The Boiler Upgrade Scheme is a UK Government initiative to encourage more people to install heat pumps and biomass boilers.